jeantimex/react-webpack-boilerplate/README.md

 npm install
 npm start
 ```
-goto `http://localhost:5000` in your browser
+navigate to `http://localhost:5000` in your browser.

 ## Linting
 ESLint with React linting options have been enabled.